Tkachenko-School/awesome-dev-stuff/docs/courses.md

 sidebar_label: Free code courses
 ---

-Note: for different code languages there different platforms that better[rephrase]
+Note: for different code languages there different platforms that better working for students.